PacktPublishing/Learning-to-Build-Apps-Using-Watson-AI/README.md

-# Building-AI-Enabled-Applications-Using-IBM-Watson-API-s
+# Learning-to-Build-Apps-Using-Watson-AI
-Code repository for Building AI-Enabled Applications Using IBM Watson API’s, published by Packt
+Code repository for Learning to Build Apps Using Watson AI, published by Packt